indirakalagara/emission-factor-mgmt/readme.md

         <td>
             <li>Scope 1: fossil fuels, biofuels, refrigerants, passenger and delivery vehicles (distance based)</li>
             <li>Scope 2: NZ electricity : The yearly average figures provided are used in Envizi</li>
-            <li>Scope 3: pstream and downstream emissions resulting from Scope 1 and 2 emission sources, working from home measured in employee/day, travel by vehicle size and distance, freight in tonne.km, water supply and waste water,waste,materials, agriculture and forestry </li>
+            <li>Scope 3: upstream and downstream emissions resulting from Scope 1 and 2 emission sources, working from home measured in employee/day, travel by vehicle size and distance, freight in tonne.km, water supply and waste water, waste, materials, agriculture and forestry </li>
         </td>
         <td>
             <li>Publisher: [New Zealand Ministry for the Environment](https://environment.govt.nz/publications/measuring-emissions-a-guide-for-organisations-2023-emission-factors-summary/) </li>